Cov-ComSec/Cov-ComSec.github.io/content/posts/2022_race_conditions/index.md

         return True, ""
 ```

-Wen can see that the item is sold before the users balance is updated.
+We can see that the item is sold before the users balance is updated.
 Had the application been single threaded this would not be a problem, as nothing would use the shared resource in between requests, however it is multi threaded meaning different threads may alter the shared resource without alerting the other threads.
 This presents us with a race condition, due to the time between the item being sold and the balance being updated, that an adversary could make an unexpected change.

 ### Exploitation